 One Book, One Jewish Community

 One Book, One Jewish Community (OBOJC) is the largest community-wide Jewish literacy program in the country.
-Each year, Jewish Learning Venture develops rich resource materials about the selected book and partners with synagogues and agencies that adopt OBOJC as a vehicle for discussing, studying, and celebrating the book and the values and issues raised in it.
+Together with our partners, Jewish Learning Venture will be developing rich resource materials about the ZAHAV cookbook and, along with our partner synagogues and agencies, we will be discussing, studying, and celebrating the book and the values and issues raised in it with the community.

 DO YOU LOVE OBOJC?

-This guide will be updated regularly throughout the book year.
+This guide will be available shortly and will be updated regularly throughout the book year.
 Please check back periodically for additional information.

 Alyse Unterberger, OBOJC Staff